Archmonger/Blackberry-Themes/README.md

 # ![Blackberry Themes Logo](https://archmonger.github.io/Blackberry-Themes/Resources/blackberry_themes_logo.png)
-We are an open source theming group dedicated to creating a consistent user interface across multiple web services via CSS changes to many popular web applications, with variants focused on Organizr integration.
+We are an open source theming group dedicated to creating a consistent user interface across multiple web services, with variants focused on Organizr integration.
 These themes clean up unneeded clutter, fix many UI issues on desktop, and create functional mobile sites.<br/>

 Feel free to join us on Discord to report bugs, ask for CSS advice, become a tester, or ask how you can contribute to the repository!<br/>